 One of the biggest advantages of self-publishing is that you earn a higher royalty rate.
 With traditional publishers, you typically only earn 5-20% of the book’s sale price after any advance payments have been subtracted.
 However, when you self-publish, you get to keep a larger percentage of each book sold.
 The author’s royalty rate varies based on the format of the book.
 Although hardcover books have a higher author royalty rate, they are expected to sell fewer copies than paperbacks.
 This is because paperback books are usually less expensive, and therefore more appealing to buyers.

 Self-publishing can be very lucrative, with authors typically earning between 50-70% royalties on the sales of their book, depending on the format and platform.
 This is a great option for authors who want more control over their work, or who have been unable to find a traditional publisher.
-As an indie author, you are paid a higher rate because you did more of the work!
-By being independent, you took on more responsibility and showed initiative which is why you are rewarded with higher pay.
+As an indie author, you will get a higher rate because you did more of the work!

 Protect and Safeguard Your Rights